-The Children’s Book Project builds literacy by bringing free books to children who need them for equity in literacy, learning, and life.
+Children’s Book Project gives books to children who need them for equity in literacy, learning, and life.

 Our goal is to create a more socially just world by providing books for free to children from under-resourced communities.
 Literacy attainment is directly tied to academic achievement and lifetime outcomes, yet children living in economically disadvantaged circumstances do not have the same access to books as their more affluent peers.
 Children’s Book Project is committed to closing the opportunity gap and lifting up our community by raising readers and ultimately paving the way for lifelong learning and literacy.

 Barebottle Brewing in Bernal Heights and Menlo Park are now pouring their fundraising brew, ‘Once Upon a Pint’ hazy IPA, and also running a children’s book drive for us through the end of February.
 This delicious, limited-run beer will only be on tap for a short time, so donate some great kid lit and raise a glass to Children’s Book Project while supplies last!

 In our 31st year of service, we launched our new Storytime field trip program to bring the joy and wonder of book ownership directly to local elementary school students who select their own books for keeps from our Book Bank shelves.

 We joined the National Book Access Association and the Diverse Books for All Coalition, two national organizations to help deepen and expand our resources and strengthen our mission.

 We received and gave away more than 144,600 children’s books to educators and other professionals serving hundreds of thousands of under-resourced children throughout 35 California counties and beyond.